Arvika and Uasin Gishu, Kenya

 Project: Action plan for equity in safe drinking water access

-The main problem in Moi’s Bridge is low access to safe drinking water.
+The main problem in Moi’s Bridge, a town belonging to Uasin Gishu County, is low access to safe drinking water.
 The Constitution of Kenya stipulated that the responsibility of providing safe drinking water lies with the County.
 The inception phase showed that inequity prevails in safe water access between citizens in the larger city Eldoret and the smaller city Moi´s Bridge.

 This project aims to increase knowledge on prevailing causes, and needed measures to increase equitable access of safe drinking water in Uasin Gishu County by conducting a pilot study in Moi´s Bridge.